asraarwani/DataStructuresAndAlgorithms/README.md

                7. Clone doubly linked list with random links
                8. Clone doubly linked list with random links using hashing
                9. Swap k-th node from begining with k-th node from end in doubly linked list
+               10. Pairs of numbers whose sum is equal to given sum
     2. Stack

                1. Stack